ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The Find method performs the set operation to determine if the given game object contains one of the identifiers on the set check type.
 For instance, if the Operation is `Ignore` and the Check Type is `Tag` then the Find method will attempt to see if the given game object has a tag that matches one of the identifiers.

-#### TagOrScriptCheck/2
+#### Check/2

-  > `public static bool TagOrScriptCheck(GameObject obj, VRTK_TagOrScriptPolicyList tagOrScriptList)`
+  > `public static bool Check(GameObject obj, VRTK_PolicyList list)`

   * Parameters
    * `GameObject obj` - The game object to check.
-   * `VRTK_TagOrScriptPolicyList tagOrScriptList` - The policy list to use for checking.
+   * `VRTK_PolicyList list` - The policy list to use for checking.
   * Returns
    * `bool` - Returns true of the given game object matches the policy list or given string logic.

-The TagOrScriptCheck method is used to check if a game object should be ignored based on a given string or policy list.
+The Check method is used to check if a game object should be ignored based on a given string or policy list.

 ---